lovell/sharp/docs/api-utility.md

 ## concurrency

-Gets or, when a concurrency is provided, sets the number of threads *libvips'* should create to process each image.
+Gets or, when a concurrency is provided, sets the maximum number of threads *libvips* should use to process *each image*.
+These are from a thread pool managed by glib, which helps avoid the overhead of creating new threads.

+This method always returns the current concurrency.

 The default value is the number of CPU cores, except when using glibc-based Linux without jemalloc,